nsahuastro/MainpipeNS/README.md

 Shards are written to: `data/final/sharded_dataset/`

-Each shard contains up to 50,000 packed examples.
+Each shard in principle contains up to 50,000 packed examples.

 ## 8. Quality Report